AsmaAbderahmen/bookStoreAPI/README.md

     #storage: directory to maintain project uploaded files

 # Usage
-Choose the master branch in this repository to get the code.
+Choose the main branch in this repository to get the code.

 Install all dependencies
 ```sh